REZ iShares Residential and Multisector Real Estate ETF

 Valuation

-The portfolio's current market valuation reflects trailing P/E of 35.41, forward P/E of 44.13, PEG of 14.67.
-The trailing-to-forward compression is minimal, consistent with a market that sees limited earnings acceleration from current levels.
+The portfolio's current market valuation reflects trailing P/E of 36.20, forward P/E of 22.70, PEG of 10.47.
+Forward P/E is significantly below trailing, indicating that consensus expects earnings to grow — making the portfolio appear cheaper when viewed on anticipated profits.
 Growth-adjusted valuation is stretched here — the multiple implies either above-consensus growth or a willingness to pay a premium for quality.
 The current ratio of 1.07 is below average, suggesting some holdings may face tighter short-term financial conditions.
 Across multiples and liquidity, the portfolio is priced in a way that reflects current expectations reasonably well — leaving limited room for error, but also limited near-term downside from valuation compression alone.

 Margins & Cash Generation